 Only record that portion of each stump that is above the stump height (0.3 m) measured from the ground on the high side of the stump.

 Stumps over 3.3 m in length should be measured from the contractual stump height (0.3 m) and classified as logs.

 Dead stumps normally are not required to be tallied.
-The exception is catastrophic grade 3 stumps.

 Bucking Waste (W)